ntustison/PaperANTsX/Text/discussion.md

 development.
 As demonstrated in this work with our widely used cortical thickness pipelines, there are many potential benefits of deep learning analogs to existing ANTs tools as well as the development of new ones.
+Performance is
-Performance is comparable-to-superior relative to existing pipelines depending on the evaluation metric.
-We see possible additional longitudinal extensions incorporating subject ID and months as additional network inputs.
+\textcolor{blue}{mostly} comparable-to-superior relative to existing pipelines depending on the evaluation metric.  \textcolor{blue}{Specifically, the ANTsXNet cross-sectional pipeline does well for the age prediction performance framework and in terms of the ICC.
+Additionally, this pipeline performs relatively well for longitudinal ADNI data for disease differentiation but not so much in terms of the generic variance ratio criterion.
+However, for such longitudinal-specific studies, the ANTsXNet longitudinal variant performs well for both performance measures.} We see possible additional longitudinal extensions incorporating subject ID and months as additional network inputs.